-The University strives to promote understanding of, and respect, for racial ethnic, cultural and gender diversity and to serve the changing needs of a global society.
+he University strives to promote understanding of, and respect for, racial, ethnic, cultural, and gender diversity and to serve the changing needs of a global society.
 Recognizing that true equity transcends equal access, the University provides support services, which help a diverse student population to succeed in University study.